-This post is from the director of the National Institute on Aging (NIA).
+This post is from the director of the National Institute on Aging (NIA)(External link).
 NIA leads a broad scientific effort to understand the nature of aging and to extend the healthy, active years of life.
 NIA is the primary federal agency supporting and conducting Alzheimer’s disease research.

 By Richard J. Hodes, M.D.